ImageMarkup/isic-challenge-landing/site/evaluation.md

 The validation score is computed with the goal metric, taken against a small (~100), non-representative, pre-determined subset of images.

+For reference, a random submission generates a validation score of about 0.3.

 ## Final Score Release
 Final scores and a public leaderboard are released shortly after the conclusion of the ISIC Challenge submission period.